MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-sdk.md

 | `userTeamRole` | `app.Context.team.userRole`|
 | NA | `app.Context.app.host.name`|

-## Updating to the Teams client SDK v.2.0.0
+## Updating to the Teams client library v.2.0.x

 The easiest way to update your Teams app to use TeamsJS v.2.0 is to use the [Teams Toolkit extension](https://aka.ms/teams-toolkit) for Visual Studio Code.
 This section will walk you through the steps to do that.
 If you prefer to manually update your code, see the [Callbacks converted to promises](#callbacks-converted-to-promises) and [APIs organized into capabilities](#apis-organized-into-capabilities) sections for more details on required API changes.